MelBiggs/ifd-milestoneproject/README.md

 # Code Institute Milestone Project
 ## Spotify’s Top 100 Tracks of 2018 Dashboard

-The objective of this project is to create an interactive data dashboard to visualise the dataset I have chosen – the Top 100 Songs on Spotify in 2018.
+The objective of this project was to create an interactive data dashboard to visualise the dataset I have chosen – the Top 100 Songs on Spotify in 2018.
 This dataset was published on [Kaggle]( https://www.kaggle.com/janicejung/spotify-top-100-of-2018-with-genres).
 The target audience are individuals who are interested in the features that exist in a popular song or musicians who want to know what it might take to make their songs more likely to be streamed.
 Ask yourself: what do these songs have in common and why do people like them?

 This project consists of a single-scrolling dashboard with sections that will show some totals and averages of the dataset, the affect the music has on a listener, the popularity of particular keys, modes and artists, and what the most popular genres were, along with some interesting facts about Spotify.

-The first section shows the user cards containing total songs and artists are in the dataset along with the average song length.
+The first section shows the user cards containing the total songs and artists that are in the dataset along with the average song length.
 There is an option to filter by artist, which when selected will present the dynamicity of the cards above and below.

 It leads on to the second section which contain line charts showing the rise of energy and danceability in most of the songs and then shows how valence is positively correlated with danceability and energy.